Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Mobile Health Review

-Review of 22 randomised controlled trials by Moreno-Ligero and colleagues concluded that mobile health interventions yielded beneficial effects across multiple domains – lowering pain intensity, reducing pain-related disability, and enhancing quality of life in chronic pain patients
+A comprehensive review of 22 randomised controlled trials by Moreno-Ligero and colleagues concluded that mobile health interventions yielded beneficial effects across multiple domains – significantly lowering pain intensity, reducing pain-related disability, and enhancing the overall quality of life in chronic pain patients.
+These findings underscore the holistic benefits of integrating digital tools into pain management strategies.

 Patient Experience with Digital Interventions